Kanavi (gamer): Contract investigation

 After spending several months on loan with JD Gaming, Kanavi was approached by the team's management, expressing a desire for the jungler to commit to a five-year contract, fully transferring from Griffin to JD Gaming.
 In an interview with Kukmin Ilbo, cvMax stated that due to this direct approach by JD Gaming, Cho accused Kanavi of tampering and issued a threat to terminate his playing career unless he adhered to Cho's demands.
 Consequently, Kanavi proceeded to sign a five-year agreement with JD Gaming.
 This deal stipulated that Griffin and Cho would receive ($839,941), while Kanavi accepted the league-minimum salary.

 On October 29, 2019, a committee formed Riot Games and KeSPA released a report indicating that Kanavi and JD Gaming were not found in violation of tampering rules.
 However, the committee ruled that Griffin did breach regulations, specifically related to the maximum number of players loaned to other teams.
 Additionally, Griffin was found to have violated Riot regulations by exceeding the maximum contract length of three years in Kanavi's contract.
 A month later, Riot and KeSPA reported that Cho exerted undue pressure on Kanavi to enter into a contractual agreement while he was still a minor.
 Furthermore, they alleged that Cho included a clause in Kanavi's contract when he was loaned to JD Gaming, ensuring that the time spent away with JD Gaming would not impact the overall term of his contract with Griffin.
 On November 21, 2019, Kukmin Ilbo released a copy of the contract between Kanavi and Griffin, revealing several clauses that diverged from industry norms.
 Notably, one provision allowed the team to terminate the contract if the player was hospitalized or faced a severe health issue and barred the player from contracting with another team for a year.
 Another clause imposed a fine of ($42,900) and mandated the return of all paid salary if the player lost contact with the team for an extended period.
 Shortly after, Griffin released Kanavi from his contract.

+The Kanavi and Griffin case had a significant impact on esports regulation in South Korea.
+After consultations with esports stakeholders, the Korean government introduced several standardized contracts: the Esports Player Standard Contract, the Esports Trainee Standard Contract, and the Teenage Esports Player Standard Affiliated Agreement.